 If you used a repair shop within the insurer's network, the insurance company will usually pay the shop directly.
 All other damages will be paid once the insurance company receives an original of your signed settlement agreement.

 Note that you may be responsible for paying other parties out of the proceeds – for instance, doctors and body shops that weren't paid directly by your insurer.

 Make sure you don't have any outstanding bills for services before you spend your settlement money!

 Were you in an accident in California?
 Call us for help…

-If you or someone you know was in a car accident in California, we invite you to contact us for a free consultation.
+If you or someone you know was in a car accident in California, we invite you to contact our California auto accident lawyers for a free consultation.

-Call us at (855) JUSTICE to discuss your case with a lawyer today.
+Call us at (855) LAWFIRM to discuss your case with a lawyer today.